openmobilityfoundation/mobility-data-specification/provider/auth.md

 OAuth 2.0 is an industry standard authorization framework with a variety of existing tooling.
 The `client_credentials` grant type facilitates generation of tokens that can be used for access by agencies and distributed to data partners.

 If an MDS `provider` implements this auth scheme, it **MAY** choose to specify token scopes that define access parameters like allowable time ranges.
 These guidelines **SHOULD** be encoded into the returned token in a parseable way.

+## Endpoint Authenication Requirements

+The `/trips` and `/status_changes` endpoints may or may not authentication , it is up to the implementing provider to decide if they want historical information available with or without authentication.

+As of MDS 0.3.0, `gbfs.json` is required.
+The required GBFS endpoints should be made available publicly.
+See [#realtime-data](https://github.com/CityOfLosAngeles/mobility-data-specification/tree/master/provider#realtime-data) for more information about how to implement GBFS for dockless systems.